-The user manual or company website should suggest types of cleaning materials and methods for cleaning different parts of your toaster oven.
-Most companies—and even Consumer Report—suggest similar materials and similar methods for cleaning the toaster oven’s various parts.
-These cleaning supplies and methods are discussed in the remainder of the article.
+The user manual or company website should suggest cleaning materials and methods for cleaning different parts of your toaster oven.
+Most companies—and even Consumer Report—offer similar materials and techniques for cleaning various toaster ovens.
+These cleaning supplies and methods are discussed later in the article.

 The next step is gathering needed supplies.
 For the entirety of the cleaning process, you will need:

-When cleaning, the sponge will be used first, and the soft-plastic scrubber can be used to lightly scrub hard, baked-on food residue.
+When cleaning, use the sponge first, and you can use the soft-plastic scrubber to scrub baked-on food residue lightly.
 (Never use a steel wool scrubber or scouring pad when cleaning your toaster oven.)

 The Cleaning Process: Part-by-part steps